Connor-WT/slate2/source/index.md

   }
 ]
 ```
-### Endpoint: Forecast
+### `/forecast`

 Obtain MOER forecast data for a given region.
 Omitting the starttime and endtime parameters will return the most recently generated forecast for a given region.
 Use the starttime and endtime parameters to obtain historical forecast data.

-Note that starttime and endtime define the time when a forecast was GENERATED.
+Note that starttime and endtime define the time when a forecast was **generated**.
 Every five minutes, WattTime generates a new forecast which (depending on the region) is between 8 and 24 hours in duration.
 So, if you make a request to the forecast endpoint with starttime of Jan 1, 1:00 and endtime Jan 1, 1:05, you will receive the forecast generated at 1:00, and the forecast generated at 1:05 on January 1.

 <aside class="success">
-Historical forecast queries are limited to a maximum time span of 1 day - so if you want to query more data than that, please break up your request into multiple queries.
+Historical forecast queries are limited to a maximum time span of 1 day.
+If you want to query more data than that, please break up your request into multiple queries.
 </aside>

 ### HTTP Request